ibm-cloud-docs/power-iaas/pricing.md

 You are charged different rates depending on the processor type you choose for your virtual machine (VM). **Dedicated processors** are priced the highest as they provide the best overall performance. **Shared capped processors** cost slightly more than **shared uncapped processors** because of their flexibility in addressing licensing restrictions.
 The processors are all charged on an hourly prorated basis according to the machine type, processor type, and the number of cores used in a month.

 Each processor has a different hourly rate depending on its type (**Dedicated** vs **Uncapped shared**).
 Processors also have a different hourly rate depending on the system that they are on **(Dedicated S922** vs **Dedicated E880/E980**).
-For information on different processor type functionality, see [What's the difference between capped and uncapped shared processor performance?How do they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor).
+For information on different processor type functions, see [What's the difference between capped and uncapped shared processor performance?How do they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor).

 The following tables show how different processor types affect the cost per system: